wesrer/aruki_rs/Aruki.md

 The following pieces do NOT go into the Buffer Trays:

-1. Jester
+1. Jesters
-2. Golden Dragon
+2. Golden Dragons
-3. Silver Dragon
+3. Silver Dragons

 ## Promotions